 varies from year to year.
 Since the season is so short for repairs,

-summer visitors to Alaska need to be prepared for deteriorated roads and
+summer visitors to Alaska need to be prepared for unpaved roads and

 Sign of the times

-this is a fairly heavily-traveled section of roadway (and the only way
+Note that this is a fairly heavily-traveled section of roadway because

-in and out of the western side of the peninsula to the "mainland").
+it is the only way in and out of the western side of the peninsula to

 SCENERY & TERRAIN